 Additional business added to the agenda less than seven days before the meeting may be discussed at the discretion of the Chair but the outcome of these discussions is provisional pending input from other SIG members prior to or during the next SIG meeting.

-Notes of discussion from each SIG meeting will be published on the Collaborative Space within seven days of the meeting.
+Notes of discussion (i.e., minutes) from each SIG meeting will be published on the Collaborative Space within seven days of the meeting.
 These notes will record the attendees present and any recommendations or actions agreed during the meeting.

 General points